Can you get a joint car insurance policy?

 - Joint car insurance is usually defined as car insurance purchased to provide insurance to separate individuals

-- A single vehicle should be insured with the primary owner as insured and the secondary driver as an additional driver
+- A single-vehicle should be insured with the primary owner as insured and the secondary driver as an additional driver

 - Coverage and deductibles should always be taken into regard when it comes to your joint financial situations

-You can access credits on your car insurance by purchasing joint car insurance.
+Whether or not you’re a married couple, you, your domestic partner, or roommate can access credits on your car insurance by purchasing joint car insurance.
 Joint car insurance is usually defined as car insurance purchased to provide insurance to separate individuals, no matter what their relationship.

 If you are shopping around for a policy, start comparing car insurance rates now by using our FREE tool above!